 Aug.
 29, 1964: Before mannies and supernannies, there was Mary Poppins.
-The magical nanny charmed audiences and disciplined young Jane and Michael Banks when the Walt Disney musical hit theaters today in 1964, turning Julie Andrews into a full-fledged movie star.
+The magical nanny charmed audiences and disciplined young Jane and Michael Banks when the Walt Disney musical hit theaters today in 1964, turning into a full-fledged movie star.

 Pursuing a career on the big screen, the theater vet landed the part after she was passed over to recreate her stage role of Eliza Doolittle in the film version of My Fair Lady.
-Big-name Audrey Hepburn beat her out, leaving Julie free to play the delightable but perfectly stern nanny, now one of the most beloved celluloid characters of all time.
+Big-name beat her out, leaving Julie free to play the delightable but perfectly stern nanny, now one of the most beloved celluloid characters of all time.

 Irony of ironies?
 The regal dame swept the awards circuit that year, which culminated into a Best Actress Oscar.
 Audrey wasn't even nominated.